Share this post

 And that’s the worst part right?

 But, you have to get the big hitters first.
-The blood sugar regulation, as well as your circadian rhythm.
+You have to master your blood sugar and circadian rhythm first!.
 After that, it would be appropriate to add in other elements